radius-project/blog/radblog/content/posts/2025/radius-resource-types-contributing/index.md

 The future of Radius resource types is community-driven.
 By sharing your experiments, testing each other's implementations, and collaboratively improving the ecosystem, we're building a platform that truly serves the needs of cloud native application developers.
 As we build out the testing and CI/CD infrastructure for `beta` and `stable` contributions, we look forward to collaborating with you to mature your Resource types and Recipes.
 Your alpha contributions are the first step in a journey of collaborative development.
 Together, we can promote them through the maturity levels, ensuring they become robust and reliable components for the entire community.

 Ready to contribute?
 We can't wait to see what you build!

 ## Get Involved with Radius

+- **Resource Types:** Check out our [tutorial](https://docs.radapp.io/tutorials/create-resource-type/) for step-by-step guides on creating Resource Types and Recipes.
+- **Recipes:** Learn more about [Recipes](https://docs.radapp.io/guides/recipes/overview/).
 - **Monthly Community Meetings:** Join the [Radius Google Group](https://groups.google.com/g/radapp_io) for announcements.
 - **Discord:** Connect with us and other contributors on the [Radius Discord](https://aka.ms/radius/discord).
 - **YouTube:** Watch demos and tutorials on the [Radius YouTube channel](https://www.youtube.com/@radapp_io).